HiddenTrail/rf_basics/README.md

 09. **Tagging** - In this section, you'll learn how to use tagging in Robot Framework.
 You'll learn how to tag your test cases and use tags to run specific tests or exclude certain tests.

-10. **Further Resources** - In this section, you'll find additional resources and documentation to help you continue learning about Robot Framework.

 ## Prerequisites

 To take this course, you'll need to have a basic understanding of software testing concepts and familiarity with Python programming language.